Greytiger23/alx-system_engineering-devops/0x00-shell_basics/README.md

-displaying the list of your current directory
+changing the working with the home directory